It is both.

 you seem to disagree with explanations provided as to why those choices were likely made

-I can see only one disagreement, regarding who my question should be adressed to.
-I’ve corrected a lot of factual errors and errors in reasoning but those aren’t disagreements.
+I can see only two disagreements in the whole post.
+Only one of those is about the reasons for creating an OS rather than distro packages.
+I have corrected a number of factual errors and errors in reasoning but those aren’t disagreements.

 Dismissing those statements and observations do not make them incorrect.